-Meet award-winning youth motivational speaker and resilience specialist, Kate Fitzsimons...
+Meet award-winning international youth speaker and resilience specialist, Kate Fitzsimons...

 As a speaker and coach who specializes in uplifting teens, Kate Fitzsimons understands how overwhelming, confusing, and engulfing some challenges can be.
 Especially at a time in your life when you're struggling to find your independent identity.